-Participant organizations are required to notify NCC Group of any material changes to its privacy policies and/or in-scope environment OR if NCC Group discovers a material change through its on-going monitoring process prior to the annual re-certification/attestation, the change will be verified to be in compliance with the CBPR or PRP Program requirements.
+Participant organizations are required to notify NCC Group of any material changes to its privacy policies and/or in-scope environment OR if NCC Group discovers a material change through its on-going monitoring process prior to the annual recertification/attestation, the change will be verified to be in compliance with the CBPR or PRP Program requirements.

-NCC Group meets the requirements for both the CBPR and PRP Certification programs.
+NCC Group continues to meet the requirements for both the CBPR and PRP Certification programs.